home-assistant/developers.home-assistant/docs/development_testing.md

 pytest tests
 ```

-Or, in Visual Studio Code, launch the task `Pytest`.
+Or, in Visual Studio Code, launch the `Pytest` task.

 It might be required that you install additional packages depending on your distribution/operating system: